scrabbletank/farhome-rules/book-docs/rules-book.md

 When dual wielding, as long as you have taken the Attack action you may make an attack with your offhand weapon.
 This attack is identical to the Attack action, except you do not get any bonus from proficiency.

 ##### Use (2 AP)
-This covers a wide range of actions, from using an item, drinking a potion, activating a magic item, or interacting with an object (eg: pulling a switch).
+This covers a wide range of actions, from using an item, drinking a potion, activating a magic item, or interacting with an object (e.g. pulling a switch).
 Some magic items will give their own AP costs, using those instead.
 While there is no limit in how many times a turn you can take the Use action, some items may have restrictions.
 A creature can only benefit from a single potion each round.

 ```
 ```